JSabadin/FindLostPhone/README.md

 ## Repository Contents
 - MATLAB code implementing the Levenberg-Marquardt algorithm.
-- `vaja1_IS.pdf`: A detailed document explaining the theoretical background and implementation details.
+-  [FindLostPhone Methodology (PDF)](vaja1_IS.pdf): A detailed document explaining the theoretical background and implementation details.